What do you want to become?

 “Do I have to bathe people?
 Do I have to take people to the bathroom?”

-Why did you choose to become a Certified Occupational Therapist Assistant?
+Why did you choose to become a Certified Occupational Therapy Assistant?

 “I wanted to make a difference in the lives of people and see the progress they make.”